-Braille in Windows 10
+Braille in Windows 11 and Windows 10

 The support for Braille is available as a new experience in ‘Narrator’.
-It has multiple variants, including grade 2 contracted braille and uses more than 40 languages.
-Enabling the feature will automatically make your PC install the BRLTTY and Liblouis open source software libraries.
+It has multiple variants, including grade 2 contracted braille, and uses more than 40 languages.
+Enabling the feature will automatically make your PC install the BRLTTY and Liblouis open-source software libraries.

 - Press the Windows logo key + U to open Ease of Access settings.
-Alternatively, you can click the Windows button, choose ‘Settings’ and select ‘Ease of Access’ tile.
+Alternatively, you can click the Windows button, choose ‘Settings’ and select the ‘Ease of Access’ tile.

-Suppose, you already use your braille display with another screen reader, or Narrator doesn’t work immediately with your braille display then, you will be required to update or change the driver Windows uses to communicate with your display.
+- Suppose you already use your braille display with another screen reader, or Narrator doesn’t work immediately with your braille display, then you will be required to update or change the driver Windows uses to communicate with your display.
 However, you only need to change your driver if a different driver is installed for your braille display.
 If you’re not sure, it is advisable to contact your braille display manufacturer.

 To update or change the driver that Windows uses with your braille display, connect it to your PC and follow the steps outlined below:

-Select ‘Browse my computer for driver software’ and then select ‘Let me pick from a list of available drivers on my computer’.
+Select ‘Browse my computer for driver software and then select ‘Let me pick from a list of available drivers on my computer.
 Choose your display from the list and select Next.
 If all proceeds as desired and Narrator recognizes your display, select LibUSB-Win32 Devices.
 Choose the driver that begins with LibUSB-Win32 from the list on the following page and hit the Next button to install the driver.

 To go back to using your display with your other screen reader, repeat the above process but select the driver used by your other screen reader.

 To remove Narrator braille from your PC, press Windows Logo Key + I to open Settings.
-Select Apps, choose Apps & features and then select Manage optional features.
+Select Apps, choose Apps & features, and then select Manage optional features.
 Select Accessibility – Braille support, and then choose Uninstall.